hepplerj/Dissertation/introduction.dissertation.Heppler.md

 -->

+Electronics became a key component of the West's service industry, but simultaneously became a pressing issue for the environment where such activity centralized itself.
+Throughout the West electronics manufacturers established headquarters, manufacturing facilities, and research offices, often courted by pro-growth advocates in city governments.
+With the rise of middle-class, quality-of-life environmentalism, however, the electronics industry became a target for its impact on wildlife, water quality, air pollution, and open space, especially in the western boomtowns where electronics formed the dominant economic activity.
+In turn, these concerns shaped politics in western states like California as pro-growth boosters debated with Californians worried about the rapid pace of growth and its impact on quality of life.

 This work begins with a simple question: does nature matter to Silicon Valley?
 Which points to an even bigger question: how does nature matter to American cities?
 Beginning to answer that question involves extending historian Kenneth